szymon-sawicki/cinema-app/README.md

 Screenings service:

+Finding of screening operates on view that contains most important info about screening fetched from tables using join statement.

 - adding new screening with availability checking
 - finding screening by keyword
 - finding screening by movie
+- finding screening by date
--
+- finding screening by cinema

 Tickets service:

-- creating tickets with availability checking
+- creating tickets with availability checking for given screening
 - generating map with booked seat of given screening

 ## NEXT TASKS TO DO

-- write tests of all service methods
+- implement all missing methods in services and test them
-- user service
-- javadoc comments
+- write all javadoc stubs
+- REST Api
-- Rest API
+- postman documentation